DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 * `Duinopeak ESP8266 WiFi Expansion Board (plus an ESP-01 or 01s) <https://usa.banggood.com/Duinopeak-ESP8266-ESP-01-WiFi-Expansion-Board-Shield-Without-ESP8266-Module-p-1391961.html?cur_warehouse=CN>`_
 * `ESP-01 or ESP-01S Board (This is not a shield.
 You will need to use jumpers) <https://www.amzn.com/B00O34AGSU/>`_

-Fore more boards you may be able to use, see the `WiFi Boards Section <../reference/hardware/wifi-boards.html>`_
+Fore more boards you may be able to use, see the :doc:`WiFi Boards Section </reference/hardware/wifi-boards>`

 What you will need (for WiFi)
 ================================